Titrox/3VAL/README.md

-# 3VAL - Chess AI Project
+# 3VAL - Chess Engine

 **3VAL** is a modular chess engine system with an interactive robot interface.
 The project consists of a modern frontend, a Spring Boot backend, and a Python-based chess engine running in a Docker container.
 Users can play against the AI and observe real-time evaluations and emotional reactions from a robot assistant.